 Burnout is more than feeling extra tired after a busy period in your life.
 Sometimes what doctors call “vital exhaustion,” burnout is a state of physical, mental, and emotional exhaustion from having too much to do and excessive stress.

 If your job is the source of your burnout, you aren’t alone.
 More than 60 percent of U.S. workers report they are stressed, according to the American Institute of Stress.
 About 26 percent say they are suffering from symptoms of burnout.

-But it’s not only work that can leave you with feeling “fried” — caretakers for the elderly and sick family members and others juggling too many personal responsibilities can suffer from burnout, too.
+But it’s not only work that can leave you with feeling “fried.”
+Caretakers for the elderly and sick family members and others juggling too many personal responsibilities can suffer from burnout, too.

-While it’s not always possible to change your work schedule or to telecommute, it makes sense to talk to your manager about the possibility if you are suffering from burnout from trying to meet family obligations or due to long commutes.
+While it’s not always possible to change your work schedule or work at home, you can still talk to your manager about those possibilities if you are suffering from burnout.
+An increasing number of companies are willing to consider flexible schedules.

 “Crucially, these workers are also more efficient and more productive on the job.
 In other words, workplace flexibility is beneficial — not detrimental — to organizations," Moen said.

 No matter what’s going on in your workplace, how to recover from burnout involves making a commitment to healthy self-help strategies.
 For example, although regular exercise is a well-known stressbuster, it’s easy to skip when you feel burned out.
 But even a daily walk can help you sleep better, increase your fitness level, and boost energy.

 Being mindful of healthy eating is important, too.
-Grabbing fast food or calorie laden snacks when you are hungry and stressed for time can make symptoms of burnout worse.
+Grabbing fast food or calorie-laden snacks when you are hungry and stressed for time can make symptoms of burnout worse.
 Instead, keep healthy snacks, like fresh fruit and nuts, handy.

 Janet O’Dell, RN